mr-mapache/py-msgbus/README.md

 print(user.id) # '1'
 print(user.name) #'1'
 ```

-And just like that, you've implemented a powerful event-driven system with minimal setup!.

-Finally let's say you want to create a service agnostic transport layer, and decouple your controllers
+You just created a powerful event-driven system with minimal effort.
+Finally let's say you want to expose your service with FastAPI.
-from your business logic.
-You can expose a RESTful API for our commands and queries:
+You can create a transport layer completely decoupled from your business logic, and override the service with the one you created.

 ```python
 from fastapi import FastAPI, Depends